Pat Wiggins: State Assembly

 In October 2001, Wiggins brought together representatives of Napa County and all of its cities and urged them to plan collectively for the area's long-term housing needs.
 Local officials agreed, and went a step further by agreeing to work together on a comprehensive, county-wide land-use plan.
 Wiggins provided support throughout the process, which to date has resulted in significant agreements among the governmental entities involved.
 A comprehensive plan was expected in time for the next housing element cycle in 2007.

 State Senate

 Wiggins was elected to the California State Senate in November 2006, for a four-year term.
 On August 23, 2009, she announced that she would not run for re-election in 2010.
-In March 2010, the Senate Rules Committee agreed to remove her from most of her committee assignments, at her request, due to medical reasons.
+In March 2010, the Senate Rules Committee agreed to remove her from most of her committee assignments, at her request, for medical reasons.

 In the Senate, Wiggins chaired the Senate Standing Committee on Public Employment & Retirement, the Senate Select Committee on California's Wine Industry, and the Joint Legislative Committee on Fisheries & Aquaculture.